1991 Portuguese legislative election: Leadership changes and challenges

-CDS 1988 leadership election
+Democratic and Social Center

-After CDS's poor results, just 4 percent, in the 1987 general elections, then CDS leader Adriano Moreira announced he would leave the leadership and called a party congress to elect a new leader.
-Diogo Freitas do Amaral, former party leader and defeated candidate in the 1986 presidential election, returned to the party and was the sole candidate to the party's leadership.
+After CDS' poor results, just 4 percent in the 1987 general elections, then CDS leader Adriano Moreira announced he would leave the leadership and called a party congress to elect a new leader.
+Diogo Freitas do Amaral, former party leader and defeated candidate in the 1986 presidential election, decided to ran for the party's leadership, being the sole candidate on the ballot.